Vectren Electric Infrastructure Plan

 - Settlement Agreement (Starts on Page 16 in the PDF document)

 All hearings in this case have concluded.
-Written closing arguments are due as follows:
+Written closing arguments have been filed, including the settling parties' proposed order.

 The IURC case file is available by clicking here and entering Cause Number 44910.